The impact of kinetic and global effects on ballooning 2nd stable pedestals of conventional and low aspect ratio tokamaks: Introduction

-The most successful model to date used to predict the pedestal structure and the onset of large type-I ELMs and QH-mode is the EPED model \cite{eped1}.
-EPED is based on two simple ideas that define how the pedestal, which is characterized by the width $\Delta_{\psi_N}$ and height $\beta_{p,ped}$, evolves.
-That relation is defined as $\Delta_{\psi_N} = c_{1}\beta_{p,ped}^{c_2}$.
-Here $\beta_{p,ped} = 2 \mu_0 p_{ped} / ( \mu_0 I_p/L )^2$, where $p_{ped}$ is the top of the pedestal pressure, $I_p$ is the plasma current and $L$ is the circumference of the plasma boundary.
-There exists a local ``stiff" transport constraint that limits the pressure gradient of the pedestal and a global constraint based on ideal MHD instabilities that limits the maximum width and height of the pedestal.
-The pedestal width and height (pressure gradient) evolves close to the kinetic ballooning limit, and type-I ELMs or QH-mode occur when eventually the peeling-ballooning modes become unstable.
-Implicitly the relation between the width and height has profound implications for the destabilization of peeling-ballooning modes.
-Therefore it is important to be able to capture this relation as accurate as possible.
+$p_{\mathrm{ped}}$ is the pedestal pressure, $I_p$ the plasma current, and $L$ the plasma boundary circumference.
+EPED incorporates a nearly-local ``stiff'' transport constraint based on KBM onset that limits the pedestal pressure gradient, together with a global constraint that limits the maximum pedestal width and height.
+As a result, the pedestal evolves close to the kinetic ballooning mode (KBM) limit, while large type-I ELMs or QH-mode are triggered when peeling--ballooning modes become unstable.
+The relationship between pedestal width and height therefore plays a central role in determining the onset of peeling--ballooning instabilities, making its accurate prediction essential.

-In conventional aspect ratio tokamaks it is experimentally observed that $c_1\sim0.06-0.13$ and $c_2\sim0.5$ \cite{scaleDIIID}\cite{scaleJET}\cite{scaleCmod}\cite{scaleAUG}\cite{scaleJT60}\cite{scaleTCV} , which is also theoretically reproduced considering the stability of local ideal or kinetic ballooning modes.
-The same square root dependance of the width with $\beta_{p,ped}$ is also observed in MAST with somewhat larger $c_1=0.12-0.15$ \cite{scaleMAST}.
-However, in NSTX a different relation is observed experimentally with $c_1\sim0.4$ and $c_2\sim1$ \cite{scaleNSTX}.
-Considering the ideal ballooning limit of NSTX pedestals, almost a linear relation $c_2\sim0.8-1$ between the width and the height is reproduced by the ideal ballooning mode (IBM) limit but the $c_1\sim0.2-0.3$, which implies a much larger $\beta_{p,ped}$ for a certain $\Delta_{\psi_N}$ than what is measured.
-This discrepancy has been recently attributed to the difference between kinetic and ideal ballooning mode threshold \cite{parisi1} which seems to be enhanced in low aspect ratio tokamaks.
-The impact of kinetic effects on the critical $\beta_{p,ped}$ results in a more strict stability limit (lower critical $\beta_{p,ped}$) and therefore a larger $c_2$ coefficient.
+In conventional aspect-ratio tokamaks, experiments find that $c_1 \sim 0.06$--$0.13$ and $c_2 \sim 0.5$ \cite{scaleDIIID,scaleJET,scaleCmod,scaleAUG,scaleJT60,scaleTCV}, consistent with theoretical predictions based on kinetic ballooning mode onset, often approximated via the ballooning critical pedestal technique using ideal ballooning calculations \cite{eped1}.
+A similar square-root scaling is observed in MAST, albeit with somewhat larger values of $c_1 \sim 0.12-0.15$ \cite{scaleMAST}.
+In contrast, NSTX experiments exhibit a markedly different scaling, with $c_1 \sim 0.4$ and $c_2 \sim 1$ \cite{scaleNSTX}.
+Ideal ballooning mode (IBM) stability calculations for NSTX reproduce an approximately linear dependence, $c_2 \sim 0.8-1$, but yield lower values of $c_1 \sim 0.2-0.3$, corresponding to significantly higher predicted $\beta_{p,\mathrm{ped}}$ than observed experimentally.
+This discrepancy has recently been attributed to differences between kinetic and ideal ballooning thresholds \cite{parisi1}, which appear to be enhanced in low aspect-ratio tokamaks.
+The inclusion of kinetic effects, along with an assumption that the onset of stiff transport occurs at the small values of the KBM growth rate, reduces the critical $\beta_{p,\mathrm{ped}}$, leading to a wider predicted pedestal.